jmorim/automatic_initiative/README.md

-# Automatic Initiative
+# Foundry VTT: Automatic Initiative

-When tokens are added to combat, automatically rolls initiative for NPCs and prompts players to roll initiative.
+A module that automatically rolls initiative for NPCs and prompts players to roll initiative when tokens are added to combat.

 ## Changelog